danielcristofer/external_ant-wireless_antradio-library/README.md

-# external_ant-wireless_antradio-library
+# ANT Radio Service
-ANT Radio Service
+Enable apps to use ANT ultra-low-power wireless technology on supported devices.